-Article 24.
+Article 22.
 Capital

-- 1. Capital represented by immovable property as defined in paragraph 2 of Article 6, may be taxed in the State in which such property is situated. - 2.
-Capital represented by movable property forming part of the business property of a permanent establishment of an enterprise, or by movable property pertaining to a fixed base used for the performance of professional services, may be taxed in the State in which the permanent establishment or fixed base is situated. - 3.
-Notwithstanding the provisions of paragraph 2, ships and aircraft operated in international traffic and boats engaged in inland waterways transport, and movable property pertaining to the operation of such ships, aircraft and boats shall be taxable only in the State in which the place of effective management of the enterprise is situated.
-For the purposes of this paragraph the provision of paragraph 3 of Article 8 shall apply. - 4.
-All other elements of capital of a resident of one of the States shall be taxable only in that State.
+1. Capital represented by immovable property, as defined in paragraph 2 of Article 6, may be taxed in the State in which such property is situated.

+Capital represented by movable property forming part of the business property of a permanent establishment of an enterprise may be taxed in the State in which the permanent establishment is situated.
+Notwithstanding the provisions of paragraph 2, ships and aircraft operated in international traffic, and movable property pertaining to the operation of such ships and aircraft shall be taxable only in the State in which the place of effective management of the enterprise is situated.

-Chapter V.
+4. All other elements of capital of a resident of one of the State shall be taxable only in that State.

-Article 25.
-Elimination of double taxation
+Chapter V. Elimination of double taxation